direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/tree/{workflow}?op=wait
 ```

-Executes a workflow with optionally some input provided in the request body as json
+Executes a workflow.
 This path will wait until the workflow execution has completed and return the instance output
 NOTE: Input can also be provided with the `input.X` query parameters; Where `X` is the json
 key.
 Only top level json keys are supported when providing input with query parameters